theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

     }

-Getting position information from biss server
+Getting position information from BiSS server
 ---------------------------------------------
-While the BiSS server is running, the position can be aquired by a simple API call:
+While the BiSS server is running, the position can be acquired by a simple API call:

 ::